Natural Killer Cells (NK Cells)

 - Natural killer (NK) cells are emerging as an alternative to T cells in eliciting an immune response to tumours.

-- NK cells can kill multiple adjacent cells if they show surface markers which are associated with oncogenic transformation.
+- NK cells can kill multiple adjacent cells if they show surface markers that are associated with oncogenic transformation.

 - NK cells release preformed cytolytic granules, including perforin, and granzymes, of which function is to induce cell lysis.